chrislit/abydos/README.rst

    pip install abydos

-It should run on Python Python 2.7 and Python 3.3+
+It should run on Python 2.7 and Python 3.3+

 To build/install/unittest from source in Python 2::